jarrekk/Jalpc/_posts/2017-01-26-3-steps-to-setup-website-with-Jalpc.md

 3. Push changes to your github repository and view your website, done!

+From now on, you can post your blog to this website by create md file at `post/` directory and push it to GitHub, you can clear files at this directory before you post blogs.

 If you like this repository, I appreciate you star this repository.
 Please don't hesitate to mail me or post issues on GitHub if you have any questions.
-Hope you have a happy blog time!
+Hope you have a happy blog time!😊